vladaman/stats/README.md

   - eventLoopSampleInterval: the interval at which the eventLoop should be sampled, defaults to 500.
   - eventLoopLimit: the maximum amount of delay that is tolerated before overLimit is detected as true, defaults to 50.
   - tags: an array of user defined strings to tag your stats with
+  - emitterId: custom id to identify emmiter.
+If not provided it will use hyperid() to generate it's unique id

 The StatsProducer event emitter which is returned has the following methods.

 `statsProducer.start()` - starts the stats producer listening and producing stats.

 `statsProducer.stop()` - stops producing stats.

+`statsProducer.getId()` - returns current emitter ID

 ### Stat object